splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 Recommended configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Processors are not activated by default.
-Depending on the data source, you may activate multiple processors.
+Depending on the data source, you might activate multiple processors.
 Processors must be activated for every data source, and not all processors support all data sources.

 Keep in mind that the order of processors matters.
 The order in each section below is the best practice.
 Refer to the individual processor documentation for more information.